crosslandwa/react-redux-primer/README.md

 # React-Redux Primer

 **What**
-One (of many) getting started guides for React Redux?
+One (of many) getting started guides for React/Redux

 **Why?**
 On a recent work project I started my team down the path of adopting these tools in production.
 This tutorial is a resource to get those in my team (and in collaborating teams) up to a shared useful base level of understanding of these tools, so we can collaborate and learn together.
 It assumes *almost zero* prior exposure to React/Redux (and *nearly zero* exposure to client side JS development)